Nicotine: The Most Misunderstood Nootropic in the World

 Nicotine + Additives = Badness!

-Nicotine has a bad reputation from its association with tobacco products.
+Nicotine has a bad reputation because of its association with tobacco products.
 However, much of its addictive potential comes from it being consumed with the number of other chemicals and additives found in tobacco or vaping products.

 Chemicals such as formaldehyde, lead, arsenic, carbon monoxide, and more all contribute to the addictive and dangerous potential of tobacco smoking.
-In addition, when smoked, the potential of addiction also increases dramatically because nicotine plus additives gets into the bloodstream immediately.
+In addition, when smoked, the potential of addiction also increases dramatically because nicotine and the additives get into the bloodstream immediately.
 Other nicotine products like gums, troches, and sprays take longer to exert an effect and have less addictive potential.

 Nicotine can be derived from tobacco or be made synthetically in a lab.
 Tobacco-derived nicotine comes from the tobacco plant.
 Synthetic nicotine is made in a lab without any potential impurities, additives, or other chemical compounds that may contaminate or be added to tobacco-derived nicotine.

-Nicotine has a number of cognitive benefits including:
+Nicotine has numerous cognitive benefits and positive effects on the brain including:

 • Focus [3]